Pasquiindustry/Hothouse-Creations-Who-Wants-To-Be-A-Millionaire-Reverse-Engineering/README.md

 :white_check_mark: **Known use**
 :thinking: **Partially Decoded**

-This seems to contains part of the textures of the game.
-I haven't found the extact codec, but it should be a raw bitmap.
-Just need to find the size of the file and the bit depth
+This is the container of the textures (Excluding the alphabet) It seems this file can contain images in two different variants
+* Raw 8 bit depth bitmap textures with a separate palette (CLUT).
+(Width) 512px x (height) 256px.
+Maybe is related to the TIM file format.
+* Unknown, maybe compressed, data, which should contain all the backgrounds and the big pictures (E.g. the check in the game over screen)

+Even if there's a file signature EGG, this format is a non-standard and non-documented format.

 The PFF Files
 ----------